let's talk

 Examples of FinTech providing real-time property data include:

-Use Case 3: Risk Management
+Use Case 3: Improved Risk Management

 Risk management in real estate entails identifying, assessing, and controlling threats to a property’s estimated value and projection.
 At the crux of real estate investment is keeping risk at a bare minimum.